Goal: $20 million

-Needs-based bursaries helped foster the broad diversity within the student population that contributed to the School’s unique culture.
+Needs-based bursaries help to foster the broad diversity within the student population that contribute to the School’s unique culture.
 With significant increases in the cost of a modern independent school education, the number of needs-based bursaries the School is able to fund has progressively declined.

 The Bursary Fund was established in the early 1990s to raise funds for bursaries in perpetuity.
 With the principal invested and preserved, the income generated is used to expand fee-assisted access for students.

 In 2016 new graduates established a Year Group Bursary tradition in lieu of the customary valedictory gift to the School.
 Each cohort since then has encouraged their year group to pay it forward – to pass on the privilege and opportunity they will benefit from to someone else.

 The School’s objective is to provide a sustainable income to expand fee-assisted access for students.

 Our goal is to raise $20 million to enable boys in financial need to attend the School.
 We hope to establish a sustainable Bursary Fund, with the capacity to provide needs-based bursarial support for 10% of the student population.

 By growing the Bursary Fund the School will progressively increase the proportion of fee-assisted places; ensure the School’s policy of diversity and open access continues; and remove the expense of needs-based bursaries from the School’s operating costs.

 For more information about the Year Group Bursary initiative please click on the adjacent Bursary Fund Frequently Asked Questions' brochure.